OutlierVentures/ZIP/README.md

 ## Problem statement

-To lower the barriers of adoption for creating and operating applications using multiple technologies in the CStack.
+To lower the barriers of adoption for creating and operating applications using multiple blockchain networks.

 Barriers to adoption and UX issues, in order of importance: